 Squatting in non-residential buildings

 The change in law in 2012 only applies to residential properties meaning that individuals squatting in non-residential buildings are not breaking the law and can claim squatter’s rights.
-However, police can take action if squatters commit other crimes when staying in the property.
-For example, smashing a window to gain access, stealing, using utilities without permission, fly-tipping, or not leaving if told by a court.
+However, police can take legal action if squatters commit other crimes when staying in the property.
+For example, it is a criminal offence to cause damage to the property or not leave the land or property when instructed to by the owner, police, council, or a repossession order.

 Squatter’s claims to property